ChenPy00/PPB-Affinity/README.md

    	After running the script, a folder "log_dir" will be generated, there are the checkpoint, log file and predict file(K-fold)

 3. **Run draw.ipynb to draw scatter plots of cross validation.**

+    You can use the `result.csv` file in the `checkpoints` folder we provided(please see *Download Data and Trained Weight* above) to draw the same picture as in the `CrossValidationFigs` folder

 4. **Infer from pdb**